voleducanh93/voleducanh93/README.md

 ### Languages
 - **Java**: Proficient with Spring Boot framework for building robust applications.
-- **C#**: C#: Skilled in both .NET for backend API development and WPF for crafting intuitive and visually appealing desktop applications.
+- **C#**: Skilled in both .NET for backend API development and WPF for crafting intuitive and visually appealing desktop applications.
 A well-rounded developer capable of delivering powerful solutions across platforms.

 ### Databases
 - **SQL Server**: Skilled in database design, querying, and optimization.